MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/slaitem-not-mapped-to-sla-instance.md

 ## Symptoms

-You can't update old cases and entities with an SLA (created more than two years ago) in a Unified Interface SLA, and you receive the following error message:
+You can't update old cases and entities with an old SLA in a Unified Interface SLA, and you receive the following error message:

 > System.NullReferenceException: Object reference not set to an instance of an object.
 > at Microsoft.Dynamics.SLAManagement.Plugins.SLAInstanceService.GetSLAInstance(String regardingId, Guid slaItemId).